douglytle/group31-minisurveymonkey/README.md

 ## Status of Project
 Currently, the web application pulls stored surveys from the backend database and then displays a list of them in the homepage.
-A userAccount can click on one of the surveys and then display the survey.
+A user can click on one of the surveys and then display the survey.
 Survey answer submission and survey creation currently does not work.

 For the next sprint (Nov 11 - Nov 25) survey creation and answer submission should be fixed, and th issues assigned